 MB: Being an insights-driven business is a fundamental part of digital maturity, as data is the driver of operational and customer experience improvement and excellence.
-What is more, it is a driver of revenue growth: Data and analytics decision-makers who claim that their firms have advanced insights-driven business capabilities are 5.5 times more likely than firms that are still at the beginner stage to report that their firm’s annual revenue grew by 20% or more.
-Insights-driven businesses analyze data to derive insights that inform business decision-making, experiences, and innovation continuously and at the scale necessary to give them the leap on their competitors.
+What is more, it is a driver of revenue growth: Data and analytics decision-makers who claim that their firms have advanced insights-driven business capabilities are 5.5 times more likely than firms that are still at the beginner stage to report that their firm’s annual revenue growth by 20% or more.
+Insights-driven businesses analyze data to derive insights that inform business decision-making, experiences, and innovation continuously and at the scale necessary to give them the leap over their competitors.

 5. What types of data and digital intelligence play a role in driving CX excellence in digital commerce?

-MB: More successful insights-driven businesses, systematically applying data and analytics and intelligence to actions that matter, everywhere in the firm.
+MB: More successful insights-driven businesses, systematically applying data and analytics, and intelligence to actions that matter, everywhere in the firm.
 “Everywhere in the firm” is key and means that there are many different types of data that feed into this process: customer data, business performance data, operational data, and more.
 We often focus on customer data as the driver for creating more relevant/better customer experiences, but personalization requires more than customer data and insights e.g., product data and content, and more.

 6. Conversational commerce seems to be another buzzword for chatbots, what other conversational experiences should my brand consider?

 RR: Let’s put this myth to rest: conversational experiences are not limited to chatbots and messaging interfaces.
 Wherever you can query to get a result, that’s a conversational opportunity.
-Think about product finders: these are solutions that can put customers through a guided question and answer flow to recommend the right product.
+Think about product finders: these are solutions that can put customers through a guided question-and-answer flow to recommend the right product.
 That’s a conversation.

 Conversational experiences within site search have always existed, for many, their first experience with a search engine was Ask Jeeves, you had to pose a question to retrieve an answer.

 There’s always been value in it but the technology wasn’t sophisticated enough.
 Now we have intelligent site search that integrates autocomplete, semantic knowledge, and visual components to enhance the search bar.
-It’s an incredibly exciting evolution in technology that serves both the customer and business with better experiences, understanding and creates an improved relationship between the two.
+It’s an incredibly exciting evolution in technology that serves both the customer and business with better experiences and understanding and creates an improved relationship between the two.